mlswg/mls-protocol/draft-ietf-mls-protocol.md

      `path_secret[n]` value assigned to the root node.

 * If not populating the `path` field: Set the `path` field in the Commit to the null optional.
-Define `commit_secret` as the all-zero vector of the same length as a `path_secret` value would be.
+Define `commit_secret` as the all-zero vector of length `KDF.Nh` (the same length as a `path_secret` value would be).
 In this case, the new ratchet tree is the same as the provisional ratchet tree.

 * Derive the `psk_secret` as specified in {{pre-shared-keys}}, where the order of PSKs in the derivation corresponds to the order of PreSharedKey proposals